ourresearch/MEDOC-postgres/README.md

 __Program stop running because of 'Segmentation fault (core dumped)'__

 Indexing a file with 30K article take some time and RAM (if you know other parser than LXML, more RAM-frieldy, do a PR).
-Try to open the function _/lib_medline/python_functions/E_parse_xml.py_ and go to the line:
+Go to the line:

 	soup = BeautifulSoup(file_content, 'lxml')